LINC 4GL: Background

 in addition to compiling generated code and deploying databases to correspond with the specification.
-Databases supported include Burroughs DMSII, Sperry RDMS, Oracle database and Microsoft SQL Server.Recent Update:Unisys is replacing EAE with Unisys Agile Business Suite' (AB Suite).
+Databases supported include Burroughs DMSII, Sperry RDMS, Oracle database and Microsoft SQL Server.Recent Update:Unisys EAE evolved into Unisys Agile Business Suite' (AB Suite).
 The LDL language is promoted to LDL+, with new object-oriented features.
 The Development environment makes use of the Microsoft Visual Studio IDE.
 The Model Driven approach is extended with a UML based Class Diagram integrated with all the source code of the solution, in such a way that a round trip update is achieved.
 Changes in the Business Rules can result in changes in the UML representation and vice versa.

 AB Suite 4.0 makes use of Visual Studio 2012 and integrates with Team Foundation Server 2012.

 AB Suite generates to either a .NET environment or a ClearPath MCP environment.

-With AB Suite a developer has to write less code than in a traditional C# or Java environment.
+The code generation is transparent to the user, it allows developers to rapidly design and deploy applications.
+New versions will automatically recognize database changes and generate code to migrate datastructures (if required) to a new structure without developer involvement.

+A key differentiator to using the AB Suite is that it allows for rapid Function Point work, IE, it allows parallel activities on an entire system to clear the backlog of work to be performed.